mdavids/rfc/content/draft-davids-forsalereg-15.md

 Publishing contact information may expose domain name holders to spam, or unwanted contact.

 # Ethical Considerations {#ethicalconsids}
-Although not specifically designed for this purpose, the mechanisms described in this document may also facilitate domain name transactions by professional speculators, often referred to as domainers, and those commonly referred to as domain drop catchers.
+Although not specifically designed for this purpose, the mechanism described in this document may also facilitate domain name transactions by professional speculators, often referred to as domainers, and those commonly referred to as domain drop catchers.
 Some may view this as controversial.

-However, by enabling domain name holders to more explicitly signal their intent to sell, the proposed approach aims to introduce greater clarity and predictability into the domain lifecycle.
+However, by enabling domain name holders to more explicitly signal their intent to sell, the "_for-sale" approach aims to introduce greater clarity and predictability into the domain lifecycle.
 This potentially reduces the advantage currently held by these professionals, and